navicore/cem3/docs/GLOSSARY.md

 When the generator executes `yield`, it:
 1. Sends a value to whoever called `strand.resume`
-2. Pauses execution
+2. Pauses execution at exactly that point
-3. Waits for the next `strand.resume` to continue
+3. Waits for the next `strand.resume` to continue *from that exact location*

+The key insight: the yield point is both the **pause point** and the **resumption point**.
+When the generator resumes, it continues with all its local state intact - stack values, recursion depth, everything.
+This makes generators/coroutines inherently **stateful**.

+**Example: Game avatars.** Lua coroutines are famously used in MMOs to model player characters.
+Each avatar is a coroutine that knows its coordinates, inventory, and capabilities.
+The game loop resumes each avatar, it does a tick of work (move, attack, etc.), yields back, and suspends - all its state preserved until next tick.
+No external state management needed; the coroutine *is* the state.

 **Why it matters:** Yield enables lazy evaluation and producer/consumer patterns.
 The generator only does work when asked.
+More powerfully, the stateful nature lets you model complex behaviors (state machines, protocol handlers, simulations) as straightforward sequential code rather than callbacks or explicit state objects.

 **In other languages:** Python has `yield`.
 JavaScript has `yield` in generator functions.
 C# has `yield return`.
 Lua has `coroutine.yield()`.
 The concept is the same across languages - pause execution and emit a value.